 Using tools like Demand Planner, Shiftboard customers have reduced their scheduled worker hours by 7.4%.

-6. Scheduling automation improves productivity for workers and schedulers
+6. Workforce scheduling automation improves productivity for workers and schedulers

 Shiftboard customers report a 6.2% increase in worker productivity.
 To see how Shiftboard improves hourly employee engagement, click here!